 (For Registered Nurses)

 Northeastern State University is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools, 30 N. LaSalle St., Suite 2400, Chicago, IL 60602-2504, 800-621-7440.
 All programs offered by the University are approved by the Oklahoma State Regents for Higher Education and by the Board of Regents of the Regional University System of Oklahoma.
-The baccalaureate degree program in nursing is accredited by the National League for Nursing Accrediting Commission (NLNAC) 61 Broadway, New York, NY 10006, 212-363-5555 ext.
-153. The NLNAC is a specialized accrediting agency recognized by the U.S. Secretary of Education.
+The baccalaureate degree program in nursing is accredited by the National League for Nursing Accrediting Commission (NLNAC), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia, 404.975.5000.
+The NLNAC is a specialized accrediting agency recognized by the U.S. Secretary of Education.
 The tuition costs published in the semester course schedules and/or university catalog are generally less than those of comprehensive state and nearby out-of-state universities.
 Membership in Zeta Delta Chapter-At-Large of Sigma Theta Tau International, the honor society of nursing, is available to eligible students.